swapnilborkar/MITx-6.00.1x/README.md

 Here's what's included:
 1. Weekly Finger Assignments (Represents 10% of the Total)
-2. Weekly Problem Sets [PSET0 and PSET 5 Excluded as Non-Coding] (Represent 40% of the Total)
+2. Weekly Problem Sets  (Represent 40% of the Total)
 3. Quiz (Represents 25% of the Total)
 4. Final Exam (Represents 25% of the Total)

+P.S.
+Finger Sets Theoretical Questions have been excluded.
+PSET 0 and PSET5 have been excluded as they were MCQs based on Theory and Practice.

 If you have applied for a Verified Certificate, you'll require a Total of 55% to qualify for the Certificate.